iVantage-NDSS23/iVantage/readme.md

 ## Note
-The program requires *sending packets with spoofed source addresses*, **make sure that you are aware of potential ethical issues and also make sure that your ISP will not filter them**.
+The program requires *sending packets with spoofed source addresses* (you can check with `spooftest`), **make sure that you are aware of potential ethical issues and also make sure that your ISP will not filter them**.